ampproject/amphtml/extensions/amp-story-captions/amp-story-captions.md

 **style/layout guidelines 2 (optional)**

-Information on how to layout and style `amp-video-captions`.
+Information on how to layout and style `amp-story-captions`.

 ```
 example